bsangee/SAR-CPU-Parsing-scripts/README.txt

 The next thing to do is to filter based on timestamps, for this do as below:

-edit time.sh with the time range on which to filter
+Provide timestamps as arguments to time.sh

 then run as below:

-sh time.sh
+sh time.sh t1 t2 t3 t4 t5 t6 t7 t8 t9

 The output file is T1.csv